 Today the treatment of choice for reflux of abnormal major superficial venous structures is Endovenous Laser or Radiorequency Ablation.
 These procedures are routinely performed at Vena.

 Tumescent fluid (anesthetic fluid) is infiltrated into the tissues around the length of the vessel that is to be treated.
 At that point, either laser or the radiofrequency device is activated.
 Each of these devices in a different way generates heat around the tip of the device.
 The heat that is generated injures the wall of the vein.
 While watching under ultrasound, the laser or radiofrequency device is withdrawn from the upper to the lower portion of the leg where it was original introduced, essentially cauterizing the length of the vessel.

 You will be consious/awake for your treatment.
-However, a sadative and pain medication can be given to you to keep you comfortable during the procedure.
-Following the procedure, you will need to wear medical grade compression stockings to help reduce bruising, tenderness and to minimize the rare possibility of the formation of a blood clot.
+However, a sedative and pain medication can be given to you to keep you comfortable during the procedure.
+Following the procedure, you will need to wear medical grade compression stockings to help reduce bruising and tenderness, and to minimize the rare possibility of the formation of a blood clot.
 At the end of the procedure, you will walk out normally from the procedure room to meet your family and/or friends who will escort you home.

 You can resume normal or near-normal activities often immediately and usually return to work in a day or two at most.
 You will be asked to refrain from air travel and long periods of sitting as can occur on a car trip in the immediate post procedural period.
 You will be asked to wear your compression stockings for up to a week and your normal exercise regimen may be modified for a week or two at most.